unitaryfund/mitiq/docs/source/examples/calibration-tutorial.md

 print(circuit)
 ```

 We define a function that executes the quantum circuits and returns the expectation value.
 This is consumed by Mitiq's `execute_with_zne`.
+In this example, the expectation value is the probability of measuring the ground state, which is what one would expect from an ideal randomized benchmarking circuit.

 ```{code-cell} ipython3
 def execute_circuit(circuit):